lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/needhelp.rst

-.. admonition:: Struggling with your molecular simulations project?
+.. admonition:: Struggling with molecular simulations ?
     :class: patreon

-    Get guidance for your LAMMPS simulations. :ref:`contact-label` for personalized |advice| for your project.
+    :ref:`contact-label` and receive personalized |advice| for your LAMMPS project.

 .. |advice| raw:: html

-   <a href="https://www.patreon.com/molecularsimulations" target="_blank">advice</a>
+   <a href="https://www.patreon.com/molecularsimulations" target="_blank">advice and guidance</a>